mecampen/data-_dashboard/README.md

 This is a flask app that visualizes data from the world bank API.
 Data is pulled directly from the API and then visualized using Plotly.

-This is a project in development for the Udacity Data Scientist Nanodegree.
+This is a project developed for the Udacity Data Scientist Nanodegree.
+Starter code of the flask app skeleton and the javascript was provided.

 ## Getting Started

 This flask app can be used as a template for visualizing your own data.
 Use the template to enhance your professional portfolio.

 ## Prerequisites